-The cost of cosmetic dentistry procedures are influenced by several factors.
+The cost of cosmetic dentistry procedures is influenced by several factors, such as:

-Facilities and Equipment: Dental innovations offer greater comfort and convenience, as well as provide less invasive dental solutions, quicker treatments, and more accurate restorations.
-Because this advancement comes at a premium, it is then passed on to the patient.
+Dental innovations offer greater comfort and convenience and provide less invasive dental solutions, quicker treatments, and more accurate restorations.
+Because this advancement comes at a premium, it is passed on to the patient.

-Aftercare: Although not all clinics offer it, many dental offices will provide aftercare services that include follow-up consultations, exams, check-ups, and maintenance sessions.
+Although not all clinics offer it, many dental offices will provide aftercare services, including follow-up consultations, exams, check-ups, and maintenance sessions.

 All these factors determine and add up to the cosmetic dentistry cost.
 When you ask for an estimate from a qualified cosmetic dentist, the price should include a breakdown of these factors.

-For a lot of patients, the price is often the biggest deciding factor when considering cosmetic dentistry.
-But while most of these procedures can indeed break your bank, you should not let the cost alone be your deciding factor.
+For many patients, the price is often the biggest deciding factor when considering cosmetic dentistry.
+But while most of these procedures can indeed break the bank, you should not let the cost alone be your deciding factor.